 - Identify alternating morphemes and characterize their crucial environments

-- Choose the best analysis (UR+rule(s) combination) of the alternation
+- Choose the best analysis (UR+phonological process(s) combination) of the alternation

 - Use features insightfully to state the target, change, and environment for a rule